Skip to main content

 uddin-lang -a script.din

-# Memory optimization (experimental)
+# Memory optimization (stable - production-ready)

-uddin-lang --memory-optimize script.din
+uddin-lang --memory-optimize-stable script.din

-uddin-lang -m script.din
+uddin-lang --memory-optimize-experimental script.din

 # Show help information